Shakleen/obsidian-second-brain/second_brain/inbox/Ruku.md

   - "[[@SalatMuslimPrayer2016]]"
   - "[[@ahmedSahihSalatShikkha2023]]"
   - "[[@abrarApniKivabeNamaj2023]]"
+aliases:
+  - Roku
+  - Prayer bow
 ---
 The second stance in [[2025-10-28_Salat|Salah]] which one goes from [[Qiyam]] position upon [[Takbir]].
 * Bow down until your head is in the same line as your butt.
-* Put your hands on your knees.
+* Putting palms firmly on your knees.
+* FIngers spaced out
+* Hands away from sides
+* Ramain until joints are at ease and relaxed
 ![[Pasted image 20251104170437.png]]
 ![[Pasted image 20251104170447.png]]